dlnrodrigues/panvita/README.md

 -k      Same as -keep
--i      Minimum identity to infer presence (default = 70) -c      Minimum coverage to infer presence (default = 70) -pdf    Figures will be saved as PDF (default)
+-i      Minimum identity to infer presence (default = 70) -c      Minimum coverage to infer presence (default = 70) -d      Force to use DIAMOND from system
+-diamond      Same as -d
+-pdf    Figures will be saved as PDF (default)
 -png    Figures will be saved as PNG (WARNING!
 High memory consumption) -g      Download the genomes fasta files (require CSV table from NCBI)